This policy replaces the archived version for only web and app cookies collected in connection with CES Events.

-Last Modified: July 30, 2019 (View Archived Versions)
+Last Modified: Sept.
+10, 2021 (View Archived Versions)

-DoubleClick Floodlight cookies enable us to understand if you complete certain actions on our website(s) after you have seen or clicked through one of our display/ video advertisements served on Google or other platforms via DoubleClick or other advertising platforms including The Trade Desk, AppNexus, Amazon DSP, and Google DV 360.
+DoubleClick Floodlight Cookies enable us to understand if you complete certain actions on our website(s) after you have seen or clicked through one of our display/ video advertisements served on Google or other platforms via DoubleClick or other advertising platforms including The Trade Desk, AppNexus, Amazon DSP, and Google DV 360.
 These services serve an anonymous, unique identifier which is used to track how successful our advertising is and to understand the content with which you have engaged on our website(s) so they may subsequently deliver some targeted advertisements to you.

 Litmus Analytics and Salesforce Marketing Cloud may be used with our marketing email messages to track the success (email opens, clicks on links) of these messages.
 Personal information is stored in Salesforce Marketing Cloud if our customers complete a form for registration to events, contact/request forms or for subscription to our email communications.
 Non-personal information such as IP address, operating system, web browser, and pages visited is gathered by both Litmus Analytics and Salesforce Marketing Cloud.

 We may use Google reCAPTCHA (“reCAPTCHA”) on our websites.
-The purpose of reCAPTCHA is to check whether data have been entered on our websites (e.g. in a contact form) by a person or by an automated program.
+The purpose of reCAPTCHA is to check whether data have been entered on our website (e.g. in a contact form) by a person or by an automated program.
 This is to protect our website from fraudulent automated spying and from spam.

 Brightcove and YouTube are used to deliver video content on our website.
 We may also use Libsyn to allow our podcast player to display and function on the site.
-Their cookies gauge the bandwidth of your internet connection so they can optimize the video display and also identify unique users so they can personalize your experience based on previous video usage.
+Their Cookies gauge the bandwidth of your internet connection so they can optimize the video display and also identify unique users so they can personalize your experience based on previous video usage.